How To Get AdWords Clicks* For A Penny Each

 Take a look a below:

-Notice how my keyword phrase that I typed into the search box is displayed in the URL?
+Notice how the keyword phrase that I typed into the search box is displayed in the URL?

 You can bid on that exact URL.